GGC-DSA/dsacapstone-resources/content/student/chapter-intro/_index.md

 {{% fragment %}}
 Time to work on:

-1. Register for Discord, Github, and Reddit
+1. Register for Discord, Github, and Piazza
-1. Respond to resume on Reddit
+1. Respond to resume on Piazza
 {{% /fragment %}}